Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2022-09-24-cyclic-voltammetry-in-electrochemistry.md

 $$C_j=C_i+\lambda(C_{i-1}-2C_i+C_{i+1})$$

 where $\lambda=D\Delta t/\Delta x^2$, and the distance (measured from the electrode surface) and time increments, $\Delta x$ and $\Delta t$, are originated from the point method (Figure 5a).
-In Figure 5b, we display the potential sweep in one cycle during CV measurement: the potential of the working electrode is swept from a high potential to a low potential (or *vice versa*), and then back to its original value.
+In Figure 5b, we display the potential sweep in one cycle during CV measurement: the working electrode's potential is swept from a high potential to a low potential (or *vice versa*), and then back to its original value.
 The CV measurement gets its name since during the potential sweep, the current due to redox reactions is measured simultaneously.

 <p align="center">
 <img src="http://ShengxiangWuPlasmonic.github.io/images/blogImages/cvie_Figure5.jpg" width="765">